-It is very hard to create demand on Amazon, instead, try to leverage existing.
+It is very hard to create demand on Amazon, instead, try to leverage the existing demand.
 You should be sure your top three product keywords get over 100,000 monthly searches.

 Jungle Scout is a very cool tool that allows you to search Amazon buyer keywords by how much the Amazon search volume for those keywords is trending.

-A good tool you can use to figure out the trends and demand for a product is Google Trends.
-Say we were interested in cutting boards, we can see that the interest, demand has increased over the years.
+A good tool you can use to figure out the trends and demand for a particular product is Google Trends.
+For example, if you are interested in selling cutting boards, you can see that the interest and demand has increased over the years.

-A cool thing you can do is check the “Forecast” box and see the projected trend is for the particular product actually you will see whether a product is getting more popular over time.
+One cool thing you can do is check the “Forecast” box to see the projected trend is for the particular product.
+You can actually see whether a product is getting more popular over time.